hedgehog-hg/hedgehog-hg/README.md

 ### Welcome to my Github 👋
 Hi there!
-I'm FrontEnd Developer using javascript/typescript/react.
+I'm FrontEnd Developer.
 <p>
   How to reach me...
   <a href="mailto:debbiie952@gmail.com">